 You'd encounter this venerable structure when visiting Singapore's Chinatown area.
-It looks decisively dated and is incongruous with the rest of Singapore's sleek new buildings, but in its heyday, People's Park Complex was a symbol of progress for the city state.
-It was also the first shopping centre of its kind in Southeast Asia, and set the trend for future retail development in the country.
-Nowadays, it is still a popular retail spot, particularly with mainland Chinese migrant workers.
-It is also where tourists go to for air conditioning, after a sweaty stroll in the crowded streets of Chinatown.
+It looks decisively dated and is incongruous with the rest of Singapore's sleek new buildings, but in its heyday, People's Park Complex was a symbol of progress for the country.
+Not only was it the first shopping center of its kind in Southeast Asia, it established the direction for future retail development in the country.
+Nowadays, it remains a popular retail spot, particularly with mainland Chinese migrant workers.
+It is also where tourists head to for air conditioning, after a sweaty stroll in the crowded streets of Chinatown.

 Gardens by the Bay, Cloud and Flower Domes

-I mentioned Gardens by the Bay in part one, and showcased its iconic Super Trees.
-The trees aren't the only attraction in this expansive park, there's also the Cloud Dome and Flower Dome.
+I mentioned Gardens by the Bay in part one and showcased its iconic Super Trees.
+The trees are hardly the only attraction in this expansive park, there's also the ultra-modern Cloud Dome and Flower Dome.
 These are conservatories housing a myriad of plants, with regular exhibitions such as tulips from the Netherlands or Sakuras from Japan.
 At night, they grace the seafront of Singapore like two shiny clams.
-An eye-catching, modernistic installation not to be missed.
+Eye-catching, modernistic installations not to be missed.
 And again, perfect for night photography enthusiasts.

 Singapore ArtScience Museum

-Plenty of development happened around the southern tip of Singapore over the last ten years.
-One of the most striking buildings built was the ArtScience Museum.
-Designed by architect Moshe Safdie, its shape brings to mind the graceful curves of lotuses, or that of a gentle cupping hand, depending on how you look at it.
-The ArtScience Museum features touring exhibitions curated by other museums, and is part of the Marina Bay Sands Integrated resort.
+A lot of changes happened in and around the southern tip of Singapore in recent years.
+Among the many new buildings constructed, the ArtScience Museum is undoubtedly the most unique and eye-catching.
+Designed by renowned architect Moshe Safdie, its shape brings to mind the graceful curves of lotuses, or that of a gentle cupping hand, depending on how you look at it.
+The ArtScience Museum regularly features touring exhibitions curated by other museums and is part of the Marina Bay Sands Integrated Resort.
 If visiting, remember to check out the package tickets, some of which might also include Gardens by the Bay.

 Marina Bay Sands Integrated Resort

-The only structure more eye catching than the unusual ArtScience Museum is the immense triple towers of Marina Bay Sands Integrated Resort.
+The only structures more eye-catching than the unusual ArtScience Museum at Marina Bay are the immense triple towers of Marina Bay Sands Integrated Resort.
 There are many nicknames, at least locally, for these ultra-modern skyscrapers, particularly its cantilever "SkyPark."
-None would prepare you for the grandeur, especially when the whole resort comes alive nightly during laser shows.
-The SkyPark itself could be visited for fine dining, to swim in its infinity pool (you need to be a resort guest), or simply to behold modern Singapore from high up.
-Raffles himself would be much thrilled by this view from high up.
+None would prepare you for their grandeur, though, especially when the whole resort comes alive during nightly laser shows.
+The SkyPark itself could be visited for fine dining, a swim in its infinity pool (you need to be a resort guest), or simply to behold modern Singapore from high up.
+Raffles himself would be much thrilled by this view in the sky.
 Did he ever imagine the "kampung" he landed at, would transform into such a metropolis?
 I do wonder.

 Two lofty shots from Marina Bay Sands SkyPark during early evening.
 On clear weather days, the twinkling lights stretch to the horizon.